Nadib-Rana/SQA/mid/Chapter 1/Tutorial 4.md

 It's nearly impossible to create completely **defect-free** software.
 The software we build (including yours!) will likely **contain defects**, and predicting their exact number and type is challenging.
 However, **perfection** is often out of reach.

 ---
-Here's the content with some decoration for clarity and flow:

----